bcgov/aps-infra-platform/documentation/tutorials/protect-client-cred.md

   Below the `GatewayService`, you'll find additional resources:

   - `CredentialIssuer` supports the Client Credentials flow
+  - `Product` packages GatewayServices for managing consumer access
-  - `Product` and `DraftDataset` provide metadata about the service for the API Directory
+  - `DraftDataset` provides metadata about the service for the API Directory

   Don't worry if you don't understand all the details, you will learn more about Gateway configuration and other resources as you continue to work with the API Services Portal.